MGCodesandStats/hotel-modelling/README files/regression_neural_network.md

 - Epoch: One forward and backward pass for all training examples.

-This summary on [StackOverflow](https://stackoverflow.com/questions/4752626/epoch-vs-iteration-when-training-neural-networks) goes into further detail regarding the above definitions.
+This excellent summary on [StackOverflow](https://stackoverflow.com/questions/4752626/epoch-vs-iteration-when-training-neural-networks) goes into further detail regarding the above definitions.

 The key tradeoff faced when constructing a neural network is between the batch size and number of iterations.